chimericdream/worldofpannotia.com/src/_spells/enthrall.md

     A creature with 4 or more HD or with a Wisdom score of 16 or higher remains aware of its surroundings and has an attitude of indifferent.
 It gains a new saving throw if it witnesses actions that it opposes.

     The effect lasts as long as you speak or sing, to a maximum of 1 hour.
-Those enthralled by your words take no action while you speak or sing and for 1d3 rounds thereafter while they discuss the topic or performance.
+Those enthralled by your words take no action while you speak or sing and for {% die_roll 1 3 0 %} rounds thereafter while they discuss the topic or performance.
 Those entering the area during the performance must also successfully save or become enthralled.
-The speech ends (but the 1d3-round delay still applies) if you lose concentration or do anything other than speak or sing.
+The speech ends (but the {% die_roll 1 3 0 %}-round delay still applies) if you lose concentration or do anything other than speak or sing.

     If those not enthralled have unfriendly or hostile attitudes toward you, they can collectively make a Charisma check to try to end the spell by jeering and heckling.
 For this check, use the Charisma bonus of the creature with the highest Charisma in the group; others may make Charisma checks to assist.
 The heckling ends the spell if this check result beats your Charisma check result.
 Only one such challenge is allowed per use of the spell.